cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert.md

 ### macOS

-To install the Cloudflare certificate in macOS, you can use either the Keychain Access application or a terminal.
-Both methods require you to [download the Cloudflare certificate](#download-the-cloudflare-root-certificate) in `.crt` format.

-#### Keychain Access

-In Keychain Access, you can choose the keychain in which you want to install the certificate.
+In macOS, you can choose the keychain in which you want to install the certificate.
 Each keychain impacts which users will be affected by trusting the root certificate.

 | Keychain    | Access scope                                 |
 | ----------- | -------------------------------------------- |